Darkroman/PK-Battle-Simulator-Redux/README.md

 ## UPDATES

    </summary>

+### 11/8/2025
+- Changed MoveRoutines to use std::variant rather than using runtime polymorphism.
+Less verbose, and (very slightly) faster (AI only battles seemed snappier).
+I did also test with void* type erasure and even simple function pointer array lookups and it seemed std::variant was the snappiest feeling one.
+- Added in some AI routines to observe and update its memory based on outcome of battle turns.
+The features have been implemented but they're not in use by the AI yet to determine what to do in battle.
+- CalculateTypeEffectiveness is now only ever used in Move Routines, not in CalculateDamage().
+It updates effectiveness in BattleContext.
+- Added a default argument in CalculateDamage() "bool IsAI = false" so AI can use it to determine possible damage outcome with the random number being 92.
+- Fixed bug in DetermineWhoGoesFirst() where it was getting the pokemon's current speed rather than its speed stage.
+- Fixed CalculateHitChance() missing in the Seismic Toss Move Routine.
+- ApplyDamage() now used in all Move Routines that do damage.
+- If going against AI, the AI Pokémon's HP is seen as a percent now.
+Increments of 0.25% is known.
+This is to sort of mimic Sword/Shield's 400 pixel wide HP bar.
+You'll still see exact damage inflicted.
+- Changed the if else block in DisplaySubstituteDamageTextDialog to be a bit more readable and straightforward.

 ### 8/6/2025
 - Fixed bug with Reflect and Light Screen.
 They should work properly now.
 Forgot to change variable baseDamage to finalDamage in reflect and light screen conditions in CalculateDamage().